Speckled Wood on Bramble

 ~

 Five types of Orchid are currently in residence on the Wild Flower Meadow, it is a wet area.
-Water Mint, Fleabane and Water Forget-me-not are some of the plants that thrive in this wetland water meadow habitat.
+Water Mint, Fleabane and Water Forget-me-not are some of the plants that thrive in this wetland water meadow habitat which attracts many butterflies including the Common Blue and Brown Argus.

 Grassland Meadow